-PLEASE ADVISE TEMPORARY SHIPPING DELAYS 10/1-10/7
+PLEASE ADVISE SHIPPING DELAYS DUE TO US HOLIDAY

 N5FY’S FIRST CW POTA ACTIVATION!